 The Hon.
 Chris Schacht has visited China extensively as a Senior Labor Party official, Senator and as a Federal Government Minister.
 He has also visited as the President of the Australian Volleyball Federation, leader of Trade Delegations and as a guest of the Communist Party of China.
 Recently Chris has been working with the consultation group on the South Australia – South East Asia Engagement Directions Paper.
-Chris was a member of the China Cluster Executive and works closely with the SA Department of Economic Trade and Development (DTED) in his capacity as the Chair of the Sports Industry Group.
-The China Cluster is a private South Australian group led by industry representatives focused on providing strategic direction on South Australian trade relations with China.
-Subsequently, Chris’s experience and interests in China has seen him take up a greater role by becoming a member of the China Cluster’s Executive Leadership Team.
+Chris was a member of the China Cluster Executive and that used to work closely with the SA Department of Economic Trade and Development (DTED) in his then capacity as the Chair of the Sports Industry Group.
+The China Cluster was a private South Australian group led by industry representatives focused on providing strategic direction on South Australian trade relations with China.
+Subsequently, Chris’s experience and interests in China saw him take up a greater role by becoming a member of the China Cluster’s Executive Leadership Team.
 Chris was President of the Australian Volleyball Federation from 1997- 2013 during a period of unprecedented growth for the sport internationally – volleyball being one of the top 3 sports in China.
 He has made numerous visits to China with the DTED China Cluster and a number of South Australian Government Ministers and delegations.

 During Chris’s career as a Senior Labor Party official, Senator, Federal Government Minister and now business advisor he has visited China and observed the remarkable transformation of the Chinese economy.
 He has been fortunate to meet a number of senior Chinese leaders such as Former Premier Zhu Ronhgi and since 1986 has made regular visits to China on an annual basis.